Sidath Wettimuny: Consistency

 He also suffered a form slump in Tests, but that was not quite as brutal, and he was never dropped from the Test team.
 Despite recording eight single-figure scores between the 1982–83 tour of New Zealand and the end of the 1983–84, but that period also included three Test fifties.
 On one of those occasions, at Wellington, he carried his bat through the Sri Lankan innings.
 And he paid up for his lean streak with his second Test century on the 1984 tour of England.
 Batting for eleven hours in a match frequently interrupted by rain, he eked out 190, which gave Sri Lanka a 121-run first innings lead.
 However, that had taken four days to achieve, and Sri Lanka opted to bat out the fifth day for a draw.
 Wettimuny only made 13 in the second innings, but he had set a new Sri Lankan record highest score, which stood until Brendon Kuruppu passed it with Sri Lanka's first Test double century in a 1986–87 Test against New Zealand.
 The 190 also made an imprint in the minds of English cricket fans, as he was made Wisden Cricketer of the Year in 1985, the first Sri Lankan to be thus honoured, and only the fifth Sri Lankan to date.
 In fact, he became the first Sri Lankan to score a test century at Lord's Cricket Ground.

 After that century, however, Wettimuny's Test form went the same way as his ODI form.
 Despite hitting two fifties, he had too many scores below 20, and the 12 Tests following the England tour only yielded 402 runs at an average of 19.14.
 Wettimuny never got into control of the pitches in his home country, as he averaged a paltry 18.19 with the bat at home – an average more usually associated with a bowling all-rounder – but 39.95 overseas.

 Match Referee

 Wettimuny became involved as a match referee in 1997 when New Zealand traveled to Zimbabwe for Test series.
 He was the referee for both Tests.
 He also served as match referee in ODIs where Zimbabwe played against New Zealand at Bulawayo, October 1, 1997.
-His match referee career end with only refereeing 2 Test & 10 ODIs.
+His match referee career ended with only refereeing 2 Test & 10 ODIs.